About the EFL

 In order to assess the effectiveness of the measures we take, policies and procedures in relation to modern slavery and human trafficking are regularly reviewed.
 Updates on any actions will be outlined in future statements.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by the EFL Board of Directors.
+It constitutes our slavery and human trafficking statement for the financial year ending November 2020.